-Within our four main study routes of media, art, design, education and leisure, the students can choose from 13 major courses.
-In all our courses, we help them to gain the competences needed for your future profession: attitude, knowledge, know-how and skills.
+In all our courses, we help students to gain the competences needed for the future profession: attitude, knowledge, know-how and skills.

 On top of own major, the students choose from a wide range of elective projects.

 These projects will introduce them to our three graduation profiles: Autonomous Practices, Commercial Practices and Social Practices.
 The students can choose from a wide range of contemporary subjects and issues.
 These projects introduce students to our three graduation profiles or Practices.

 Within the Practice, the students focus on new challenges in the fields of technology, the use of public space, the need to engage the public and a challenging international context.
 You will work on real-life, practical assignments which transcend the boundaries of your professional discipline.
 In the final phase of your studies, you will graduate in the practice which best suits you as a professional.

 In short, the Practices are structured and defined as follows:

 Autonomous Practices focus on the artistic and expressive possibilities of the (individual) artist, teacher or designer; who work from the perspective of their personal vision of the world and the human condition, and give shape to this vision.

 Commercial Practices are oriented towards our “next” economy.
 Our world is changing rapidly fused for example by technological disruptive innovations.
 This changing world creates new opportunities and roles for prospective designers and artists.